parmegv/leap_doc/docs/platform/development.md

 However, if you cannot connect to your local node, because the networking is not setup properly, or you have deployed a firewall that locks you out, you may need to access the graphical console.

 In order to do that, you will need to configure Vagrant to launch a graphical console and then you can login as root there to diagnose the networking problem.
-To do this, add the following to you
+To do this, add the following to your
 $HOME/.leaprc:

     @custom_vagrant_vm_line = 'config.vm.boot_mode = :gui'